PupkinLangford/dumb-instagram/README.md

 - factor like button / comment box into separate components
 - factor modals into separate components
 - refactor settings forms to separate components
-- fix explicit any typings in arrays of GraphQL data
+- fix explicit any typings in arrays of GraphQL data and PostFooterProps
 - add delete account tab to settings
 - profile picture being cached; clear cache when new picture uploaded
 - prevent modalform parent click event from propagating to children